 ASME B16.5 is the standard published by ASME (American Society of Mechanical Engineers) covering pipe flanges and flanged fittings for pressure piping systems.
 It defines dimensions, materials, pressure-temperature ratings, bolt patterns, and facing types for flanges from NPS 1/2 to NPS 24 across seven pressure classes (150, 300, 400, 600, 900, 1500, 2500).

-HT PIPE manufactures and supplies ASME B16.5 compliant flanges in carbon steel (A105/WCB), stainless steel (F304/F316L), and alloy steel (F5/F9/F22) across all standard flange types and pressure classes, with full Mill Test Certificates (MTC) per EN 10204 3.1.
+Zhengzhou Huitong (HT Pipe) manufactures and supplies ASME B16.5-2025 compliant flanges in carbon steel (A105/WCB), stainless steel (F304/F316L), alloy steel (F5/F9/F22), and Titanium Grade 2 & 5 across all standard flange types and pressure classes, with full Mill Test Certificates (MTC) per EN 10204 3.1 and complete process traceability documentation.

 1. Standard Scope & Designation